Marius-brt/Rebst/README.md

 # Options

 You can add options to Rebst.
-Each of them is optional
+Each of them are optional

 ```javascript
 rebst.options({